Page Reviewed / Updated - May 2014

 The goal of this webpage is to help Georgia residents understand long term care costs in the state including assisted living, in-home, Alzheimer's and adult day care.
 It is also to make them aware of the financial assistance programs that help pay for care and options that can reduce the cost of care, prescription drugs and home medical equipment.

-In Georgia, the cost of assisted living on a monthly basis in 2013 was approximately $2,703, this is nearly 25% below the national average of $3,450 per month.
+In Georgia, the average cost of assisted living on a monthly basis in 2014 was approximately $2,500, this is over 25% below the national average of $3,500 per month.
 Even still, cost saving can be achieved by identifying areas within the state where it is less expensive.
-These areas include Augusta, Albany and Warner Robins where the monthly cost ranges from $1,800 - $2,000.
-The highest monthly cost for assisted living is found in Brunswick, Dalton and Hinesville at $3,475, $3,180 and $4,600, respectively.
+These areas include Augusta, Albany and Warner Robins where the monthly cost ranges from $1,850 - $2,000.
+The highest monthly cost for assisted living is found in Brunswick, Dalton and Rome at approximately $3,500.

-The average hourly rate in 2013 for home care in Georgia was $17 just $1 below the national average and nowhere near the dramatic difference found for assisted living.
-Fort Stewart, Savannah and Atlanta-Marietta have the highest hourly rates, though less expensive providers can still be found in those regions.
+The average hourly rate in 2014 for home care in Georgia was $17 which is $2 below the national average and nowhere near the dramatic difference found for assisted living.
+Hinesville, Savannah and Atlanta-Marietta have the highest hourly rates, though less expensive providers can still be found in those regions.
 Columbus, Albany and Macon have average hourly costs several dollars below the state average.

 The State of Georgia currently does not provide direct (or cash) financial assistance to individuals in need of care, but several programs are offered which can reduce the recipients' cost of care or their need for care.
 This, effectively, serves as financial assistance in that these individuals can re-allocate the money they would have otherwise spent toward paying for care.
 To avoid confusion it is worth noting that these programs are referred to as Home and Community Based Services or HCBS.
 In many states, HCBS refers to a Medicaid Waiver program, but in Georgia it is the opposite, HCBS refers to the state's non-Medicaid assistance.